-Join us at our Annual Meeting & launch of P&J Scotland or come along for an engaging panel discussion with Prof Jolyon Mitchell, Dr Lesley Orr and our project leaders on Peacebuilding and the arts starting at 6:30pm Thurs 19 November.
+Join us at our Annual Meeting & launch of Peace & Justice or come along for an engaging panel discussion with Prof Jolyon Mitchell, Dr Lesley Orr and our project leaders on Peacebuilding and the arts starting at 6:30pm Thurs 19 November.
 More details in Centre News.

-After 40 years, the P&J is becoming Peace & Justice Scotland!
-This exciting change will better reflect the work we do across Scotland, not just in Edinburgh.
+After 40 years, the P&J is becoming Peace & Justice!
+Our mission is building a culture of peace across Scotland.
+This exciting change will better reflect the work we already do across Scotland, not just in Edinburgh.

 Join us & Vets for Peace Scotland for an Alternative Remembrance event at the Opposing War Memorial site in Princes St Gardens 10:45am – 11:30am Sunday 8 November.
 If you can’t make it to the in person event you can join us with Peace Pledge Union & Fellowship of Reconciliation for UK Alternative Remembrance 12noon 8 Nov.